freddiemixell/bulmapress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A beautifully-simple yet powerful WordPress theme that integrates perfectly with the new Gutenberg editor and the Paper Press plugin.
+A beautifully-simple yet powerful WordPress theme that integrates perfectly with the new Gutenberg editor and the BulmaPress plugin.
 Start building amazing websites with the new WordPress editor today!
-Paper Press comes with theme options to customize your font style, body and title font sizes, content width and more!
-Install the Paper Press plugin (paperplaneco.com) to add even more page-building blocks such as testimonials, sharing icons, notices, call to actions, buttons and more.
+BulmaPress comes with theme options to customize your font style, body and title font sizes, content width and more!
+Install the BulmaPress plugin (paperplaneco.com) to add even more page-building blocks such as testimonials, sharing icons, notices, call to actions, buttons and more.
 Theme Demo: https://paperplaneco.com/demo

 == Description ==

-A beautifully-simple yet powerful WordPress theme that integrates perfectly with the new Gutenberg editor and the Paper Press plugin.
+A beautifully-simple yet powerful WordPress theme that integrates perfectly with the new Gutenberg editor and the BulmaPress plugin.
 Start building amazing websites with the new WordPress editor today!
-Paper Press comes with theme options to customize your font style, body and title font sizes, content width and more!
-Install the Paper Press plugin (paperplaneco.com) to add even more page-building blocks such as testimonials, sharing icons, notices, call to actions, buttons and more.
+BulmaPress comes with theme options to customize your font style, body and title font sizes, content width and more!
+Install the BulmaPress plugin (paperplaneco.com) to add even more page-building blocks such as testimonials, sharing icons, notices, call to actions, buttons and more.
 Theme Demo: https://paperplaneco.com/demo

 == Copyright ==

-Paper Press WordPress Theme, Copyright 2018 Array Themes Paper Press is distributed under the terms of the GNU GPL
+BulmaPress WordPress Theme, Copyright 2018 Array Themes BulmaPress is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by